alenakhineika/color-of-berlin-palette/README.md

 ### Fetch tweets and save them to MongoDB

-In order to create a color palette, you will need data to work with.
-Use the following script to fetch tweets from the `Color of Berlin` Twitter account and save them to MongoDB:
+If you received your Twitter consumer keys and authentication tokens use the following script to fetch tweets from the `Color of Berlin` Twitter account and save them to MongoDB:

 ```
 > npm run save-tweets-to-mongodb